 The table clearly highlights the importance of from-region occlusion culling in the BTM model.
-In the absence of occlusion culling, the size of the visibility tree grows very rapidly with depth.
-Our approach uses occlusion culling to reduce the branching factor of the nodes of the visibility tree.
+In the absence of occlusion culling, the size of the visibility grows very rapidly with depth.
+Our approach uses occlusion culling to essentially reduce the branching factor of the nodes of the visibility tree.
 Reducing the size of the tree in turn implies faster validation of diffraction paths using the BTM model.
-Note that the speedup numbers were measured for the particular edge sampling densities specified in the table.
-However, the speedup numbers compare the values of $N{vis}C{IR}$ (see Section 3), where $N{vis}$ varies with the visibility algorithm chosen.
-Since $C{IR}$ (which depends on the edge sampling density) does not vary with choice of visibility algorithm, the speedup numbers remain roughly constant for different values of edge sampling density.

-Figure 15 shows the average percentage of total triangles (and diffracting edges) visible from the diffracting edges in various benchmark scenes.
+Figure 14 shows the average percentage of total triangles (and diffracting edges) visible from the diffracting edges in various benchmark scenes.
 These plots clearly show that even in simple scenes which are typically used for interactive sound propagation, occlusion culling helps reduce the complexity of the visibility tree computed by our algorithm by a factor of 2 to 4.

 Occluder Selection for From-Region Visibility We now turn to the performance of our from-region visibility implementation.
 Note that the following results are reported for from-triangle visibility.
-We report the running times of our occluder selection step per triangle in Table III.
+We report the running times of our occluder selection step per triangle in Table 2.
+These results were obtained for a single processor.
 The table also reports the average number of triangles in each occluder.
 This demonstrates how our occluder selection algorithm is able to effectively combine connected triangles into larger occluders.
 This results in larger occluders, which can potentially allow more triangles to be culled.
 Moreover, the computational cost of state-of-the-art from-region occlusion culling algorithms tends to increase with an increase in the number of occluders.
+For example, the vLOD system [Chhugani et al. 2005] constructs shadow frusta for each occluder and then solves for a single viewpoint contained in all of them.
 The time required for such computations can be reduced by using fewer, larger occluders formed by connected sets of triangles, such as those selected by our algorithm.
+This is because using fewer occluders implies that fewer shadow frusta need to be computed, and the viewpoint computation requires fewer frusta to be processed.
+Figure 16 shows the number of visible and culled triangles computed by our occlusion culling system for some triangles in two of our benchmark scenes.